 This is a co-condition that may appear alongside hives although it can occasionally occur in isolation.
 Angioedema affects deeper layers of the skin causing a build-up of fluid.
 As a result, the skin appears swollen and mucous membranes become congested.
 Areas most commonly affected are around the eyes and mouth, although other parts of the body can be affected too.
 The swelling can be severe and emergency treatment should be sought if it affects the breathing.

 Your Trillium Creek Dermatology skin expert will help you to identify what is triggering your hives so that they can be avoided or eliminated.
 There are a number of specific creams and tablets that work very well in treating hives.
-These include antihistamines, prednisone, and homeopathic treatments.
+These include antihistamines and prednisone.
 In cases of PUPPP, our clinical team will ensure that your medication is safe to use during pregnancy.